Yuri Tarnopolsky

 The larger the system, the more chaos arises from the interaction of its components, the more new parts appear to mitigate chaos, the larger the system becomes.
 It all makes sense because the area of chaos becomes local, small, and less life-critical in a larger system.

 The growth can go on only if there is a source of energy to feed it.
 This is why authoritarian societies prevailed in the early history: they did not burn the mineral fuel to grow food, as we do.
 The authoritarian hierarchy decreases its chaos by its very structure.
 It works like an air conditioner: cooling the room, heating the street.
-Naturally, the external temperature throughout history was very high and war and pillage were the everyday reality.
+Naturally, the external temperature throughout history was high and war and pillage were the everyday reality.
 It seems to me that the American foreign policy for at least the last fifty years has been not to eliminate wars but to keep them local.
 This is a separate subject, however.

-This is why bureaucracy and mediators of all kinds grow and cool down the system, reaching the size when chaos in the system is strictly local (no systemic crises) and does not put the entire system in danger.
+Bureaucracy and mediators of all kinds grow and cool down the system, reaching the size when chaos in the system is strictly local (no systemic crises) and it does not put the entire system in danger.
 In due time, they develop too much chaos themselves and require a new department to manage it.
 From the system where most people manufactured various Things, a hot dynamic capitalist type system moves, as some observers unrealistically extrapolated it, toward the state when most people just process information.
 The social organism differentiates into organs and tissues, and this may be an answer to a large segment of modern social criticism predicting the loss of work, soul, order, values, culture, and democracy, in other words, the Western society as we knew it.
-We can as much judge evolution for the change, as the winter for the snow.
+We can as much indict evolution for the change, as the winter for the snow.
 We do not know what is going to happen, but we know that no growth lasts forever and we know basic thermodynamic alternatives in terms of temperature, energy, and entropy.

 Back to the courtroom, the largest system with high uncertainty is the jury.
 It is large not because of the large size of the jury, which is moderate, but because of the complexity of each human member.
 To get a consensus from twelve human beings, often balkanized, seems an overwhelming task.

 That everybody is presumed innocent until proven guilty is a part of mythology.
-The defendant is neither innocent, nor guilty.
-His position is uncertain.
+The defendant is neither innocent, nor guilty: his position is uncertain.
 Moreover, the degree of this uncertainty (i.e., entropy) is usually rather low: there are facts and conclusions that have already justified the trial.
 The court game has been planned in a series of thought experiments.
 The strategy of the prosecution has been developed.
 What can the defendant's lawyer do to work against a high probability of defeat?

 The mesoderm that has appeared between the lawyer and the jury during the last two decades is the institution of jury consultants.
 They try to decrease the chaos of the jury thinking by studying the behavior of jurors and recommending their selection before they take their sits in the box.